als244/video_tokenization/README.md

 #### Example Sequence Lengths

 ###### Using the 8x16x16 continuous visual tokenizer.
 Lower compression factors (more tokens) should be used for high-action videos to retain fidelity.
+(You can with different compression factors using the script below; the reconstructed videos can be thought of as the machine's input).

 - 22 min 18 sec; fps 30; 640x480 => ~ 5 million
 - 8 min 51 sec; fps 30; 960x720 => ~ 4.5 million